typestack/class-transformer/README.md

 // { id: 1, name: "Johny Cage" }
 ```

-## Using groups to control excluded properties[⬆](#table-of-contents)
+## Using groups to control excluded properties [⬆](#table-of-contents)

-You can use groups to control what data will be exposed and what will not be:
+You can use groups to control what data will be exposed or excluded:

 ```typescript
 import { Exclude, Expose, classToPlain } from 'class-transformer';